skellis46/slipbox/improvisation and the threshold of the self.md

 While these accounts of presence, attunement and being moved may appear to align with psychological models of absorption, the threshold I am describing is not simply a matter of intensified engagement but a qualitative shift in the structure of agency itself.

-“There’s some kind of mixing pot there in terms of agency not belonging to the single body [...] it’s not inter, it’s intra [...] this experience of no thing being or everything being.”
+“There's some kind of mixing pot there in terms of agency not belonging to the single body [...] it's not inter, it's intra [...] this experience of no thing being or everything being.”
 (Katye Coe, 9 February 2024 am, 15:11–18:41)

 Garfield very good re agency.
 See for example [[Garfield - Losing Ourselves#^c7048f]] -- what is interesting here is the possibility that, as a matter of direct experience and when the self dissolves, I don't have agency.
 That it is as if the world is pouring through the skin and bones and tissues that usually I associate with 'my body'.